-For the record, I love ice cream, sorbet and frozen yogurt.
+For the record, discount I love ice cream, more info sorbet and frozen yogurt.
 I probably have Haagen Dazs Wildberry or Vanilla Granola frozen yogurt 5 nights a week.
 It’s delicious and I can’t say no to a little scoop after dinner.
 So it’s no surprise that I wanted to try my hand at homemade frozen yogurt.

-I made it twice last year, and twice it was terrible.
+I made it twice last year, viagra sale and twice it was terrible.
 Inedible.
 Instead of sweet and creamy, it had a distinctly yogurty tang that was really off-putting.
 I’m not talking about the good kind of yogurty tang, either.
 Not the plain Greek yogurt kind.
 Twice we had to throw it out.

 I don’t know what made me try again after failing so miserably twice before, but I gave it another shot.
 This time, instead of draining regular plain yogurt, I used Greek yogurt.
 The three ripe mangoes in my fruit basket begged to be made into some kind of dessert, so I threw those in with some blueberries.